Jun-shen/homework/07_data-comm_channel-capacity.md

 # Channel Capacity
+Channel Capacity is defined as the maximum amount information a channel can convey per unit time.

 ## Data Rate Limits
 The maximum data rate limit over a medium is decided by followinf factors: